neo-project/docs/docs/en-us/tooldev/neo_cli_structure.md

  - RPC/Port : The listening port number of the JSON-RPC service.
  - RPC/SslCert : Authentication of the secure connection of the JSON-RPC service.
 When the default is empty, no secure connection is used.
  - RPC/SslCertPassword : The password for the secure connection of the JSON-RPC service.
 When the default is empty, no secure connection is used.
+ - RPC/ExtraGasInvoke: The extra GAS amount allowed by JSON-RPC for consumption of local VM execution.
+System fee = 10 GAS (free allowance) + ExtraGasInvoke (extra allowance).
+ - RPC/MaxConcurrentConnections: The maximum concurrent connections allowed by JSON-RPC.
- - UnlockWallet/IsActive : Whether to automatically unlock the wallet when starting the network node.
+ - UnlockWallet/IsActive: Whether to automatically unlock the wallet when starting the network node.
  - UnlockWallet/Path : The path of the wallet file to unlock when starting the network node.
  - UnlockWallet/Password : The password to unlock the wallet file when starting the network node.
  - UnlockWallet/StartConsensus : Whether to automatically start consensus when starting a network node.
 Auto-starting consensus relies on automatically unlocking the wallet.